janapc03/boba-ordering-app/README.md

 games.
 Personally, I am a fan of low-intensity, chill games, and I love bubble tea, so I decided on this project topic based on my personal interests.

+## *User Stories*
+- As a user, I want to be able to add a drink to my order
+- As a user, I want to be able to choose the flavor, size, and toppings in my drink
+- As a user, I want to be able to view the list of drinks in my order
+- As a user, I want to be able to select a drink in my order and change an aspect of it